imbilalbutt/search-engine/README.md

 # Assignment 3:

-The purpose of question 1 is to train word2Vec using genism on dataset.
+The purpose of question 1 is to train word2Vec using gensim on dataset.
 For this we will have to read input file and then preprocess (tokenization, etc) data using nltk (as done in HW1) or genism and then train wordtoVec on dataset.

 The purpose of question 2 is to build a sentiment classifier using the Naive Bayes classification techniques and a bag of